 One small, thoughtful gesture can make someone’s day.
 How a simple kindness can change a person’s life.

 Tim Sanders is a leadership coach and former Chief Solutions Officer at Yahoo!.
 Sanders advises all of his employees to reach out to their workers and subordinates to show their appreciation for their work.
 He often tells the story of how he did just that, speaking to his staff individually, giving them positive feedback on their performance, and telling them that he appreciated their efforts.
 Sanders recalls telling one specific man how glad he was that the man came into his life.

-After Sanders visited with his team, he was shocked when that man turned up a few days later and gave him an expensive gift, an X-Box console.
+Sanders was shocked when that man turned up a few days later and gave him an expensive gift, an X-Box console.
 As it turns out, this employee had purchased the X-Box by pawning a revolver that he had intended to use to kill himself.
-After hearing the small words of praise from his boss, the man decided to keep living and seek help for his depression.
+After hearing the words of praise from his boss, the man decided to keep living and seek help for his depression.
 Just a few kind words were all it took to help him out of his suicidal darkness.

 “Sometimes people just need people,” Sanders said.